the-collab-lab/tcl-70-smart-shopping-list/README.md

 - **User-Friendly Design**: Our app is crafted for accessibility, featuring an intuitive interface, easy navigation, and compatibility with screen readers and keyboard shortcuts for an inclusive user experience.

-## How It Works

-1. **Start Your List**: Upon opening SwiftShop, select 'New Shopping List' to begin or enter a unique identifier to access an existing list.

-2. **Add Items**: Easily add items to your list, specifying details like quantity and category.
-SwiftShop will remember your entries and their purchase frequencies.

-3. **Track Purchases**: Mark items as purchased with a simple tap, and watch as SwiftShop learns and adjusts to your buying patterns.

 ## Built With Passion and Precision

 - **Front End**: Crafted with React, ensuring a dynamic and responsive user interface that’s both fast and efficient.